-- A full-time, structured work based educational programme offered by colleges and training providers for young people, (aged 16-24) with identified additional needs and where the majority of their time is spent within the workplace. - The structured study programme includes on the training with a local employer, supported by expert job coaches, an employability programme looking at soft skills of employment, vocational profiling to identify a student's skills and qualities and the chance to study for relevant qualifications, where appropriate. - Job coaches provide support to employers, increasing their confidence of working with young people and helping them to understand the business case of employing a diverse workforce. - The support given to both the intern and employer, by a job coach, is fully funded by Access To Work a Department for Work and Pensions grant. - Supported internships aim to help young people gain paid employment by giving them the skills and experience by learning in the 'real workplace' - There are different models of supported internships which can be flexible to meet your business need.
-For example: - o Interns spend all their time with the employer, undertaking learning, delivered by an education provider, within the workplace environment. - o Interns spend one day a week with the educational provider, and approximately 15 - 20 hours per week with the employer - The model appropriate for the employer's business needs can be discussed with the education provider. - There is no cost to the employer as the Intern is in full time education. - There is no obligation to employ the young person at the end of the placement, however, supported internships are the perfect form of working interview, should there be a suitable vacancy. - The overall goal of supported internships is for young people with additional needs to move into paid employment or a Supported Apprenticeship.
+- A full-time, structured work based educational programme offered by colleges and training providers for young people, (aged 16-24) with identified additional needs and where the majority of their time is spent within the workplace. - Usually one year in duration and should be the young person's final stepping stone into employment.
+It is not the expectation that a young person goes back to another college course afterwards. - The structured study programme includes on the job training with a local employer, supported by expert job coaches, an employability programme looking at soft skills of employment, vocational profiling to identify a student's skills and qualities and the chance to study for relevant qualifications, where appropriate. - Job coaches provide support to employers, increasing their confidence of working with young people and helping them to understand the business case of employing a diverse workforce. - The support given to both the intern and employer, by a job coach, is fully funded by Access To Work a Department for Work and Pensions grant. - Supported internships aim to help young people gain paid employment by giving them the skills and experience by learning in the 'real workplace' - There are different models of supported internships which can be flexible to meet the businesses need.
+For example: - o Interns spend all their time with the employer, undertaking learning, delivered by an education provider, within the workplace environment. - Interns spend one day a week with the educational provider, and approximately 15 - 20 hours per week with the employer - The model appropriate for the employer's business needs will be discussed with the education provider to get the best fit. - There is no cost to the employer as the Intern is in full time education. - There is no obligation to employ the young person at the end of the placement, however, supported internships are the perfect form of working interview, should there be a suitable vacancy. - The overall goal of supported internships is for young people with additional needs to move into paid employment or a Supported Apprenticeship.